11 of the Best Before-And-After Transformations to Come Out of Quarantine

 I’m building muscle and losing inches

 A support group played a big part in helping Melissa Romano, of Harrison, New York, lose weight and work towards her fitness goals so when quarantine hit, she knew she had to find a way to keep it going online.
 They decided to do a quarantine challenge where they all follow the same nutrition program and do at-home workout challenges together.
 “I decided to do this to stay on track during my wellness journey by focusing on my health and wellness and not falling back on old habits.
 This group of amazing women helps keep me accountable while inspiring and cheering me on,” she says.
 “I can’t believe how much this has transformed my body.
 I’m getting stronger every day and I can see muscle definition in my arms now!”
-For more inspiration, check out these 13 jaw-dropping weight-loss stories on Instagram.

 I planted an orchard